InseeFr/sugoi-api/docs/concepts.md

 Users can authenticate on sugoi with basic authentication, bearer authentication or ldap authentication.
 For now users will have rights on the application only by using ldap authentication.
 The permissions are checked from groups defined in security.ldap-account-managment-url property (see [configuration](configuration.md)).

 There are five profiles on sugoi permission model : admin, read and write, password and application manager.
 A user have a right when it belong to the corresonding ldap group.
 All profiles are scoped to realm except the admin group.
-Sugoi management groups are entirely configurable with regex.
+Sugoi management groups are entirely configurable with patterns, those patterns accept the `*` wildcard.
+All the pattern configuration should be done in uppercase (as this is the way spring-security fills `Authorities`).

 ### Administrator